maxaquino/edge-demo-setup/README.md

 ansible-playbook -i hosts edge-node-setup.yml

--- No need to run the third script --
+-- No need to run the third script that will be invoked via callback from AAP --
 ```

 ## AAP Credentials Type for RHACM